Why do you do what you do?

 Do you ever wonder how some people seem to have an endless stream of dedication that keeps them going?
 These individuals know their why.
 They have a firm grasp on their long-term plans.
 It keeps them motivated in the moments they find themselves worn down by the day-to-day monotony.

 If you don’t know your why there’s never been a better time to uncover it.
 You have more opportunity for self-reflection now than you’ve ever had before.
-Read through these 4 steps towards knowing your why and start taking action today.
+Read through these 4 steps towards knowing your why and start taking action toward finding your direction today.

 What Does Knowing Your Why Mean?